RevellX/r-cloud-api/README.md

 # 🌐 REST API with Node.js & Express.js

 This is a simple and modular RESTful API built with **Node.js** and **Express.js** .
 It is designed for learning, rapid prototyping, or building scalable backend services.
-It powers all of my hobby and learning projects.
+It powers my hobby and learning projects.

 ---